1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 - Communicates technical decisions through design docs, PED talks, and Tettra articles.
 - Communicates well both in writing and verbally with teammates, peers, and stakeholders.
 - Positively influences team culture.
+- Make thoughtfully and clear communication on defcon resolutions regarding how to achieve the right outcomes.

 </td></tr>
 <tr><td style="font-weight:bold">